Laxatives for weight loss: why they're not safe

 • Reduced urination or dark urine

-Taking laxatives on a longer-term basis can make it difficult to have a bowel movement without using them, so you may end up in a vicious cycle of chronic constipation where you become dependent on laxatives to poop.
-It can even create physical changes in your intestine, flattening the folds that help move stool through your colon and absorb nutrients along the way.
-Long-term laxative abuse can create potassium deficiencies, kidney damage, and heart problems that can become dangerous and significantly damage your body.
+Taking laxatives on a longer-term basis can also make it difficult to have a bowel movement without using them, so you may end up in a vicious cycle of chronic constipation where you become dependent on laxatives to poop.
+Laxative overuse can even create physical changes in the colon.
+Chronic use of stimulant laxatives may damage the nerves and muscles that help move stool through your intestines.
+Long-term laxative abuse can also create potassium deficiencies, kidney damage, and heart problems that can become dangerous if left untreated.

 Taking laxatives for weight loss is on the spectrum of disordered eating behaviors.
-In one study of teens and young adults, those who took laxatives for weight loss were almost three times more likely to develop an eating disorder within the next five years.
-Other studies have found that the eating disorder may develop even sooner—within the next one to three years.
+In one study of teens and young adults, those who took laxatives for weight loss were almost three times more likely to develop an additional eating disorder within the next five years.
+Other studies have found that eating disorders may develop even sooner — within the next one to three years.

 How to lose weight safely

-If you decide to lose weight laxatives aren’t the way to do it.
-Instead, try these approaches to lose weight safely and sustainably:
+If your healthcare provider recommends losing weight, try these approaches to lose weight safely and sustainably:

 • Exercise regularly.
 Regular physical activity can help with weight loss and weight maintenance.
-For the best results, aim to exercise at a moderate level for at least 30 minutes per day, 3 times per week and adopt a mix of resistance—and aerobic-based workouts.
+Aim for at least 150 minutes of moderate exercise per week, and try to adopt a mix of resistance training and aerobic-based workouts.

-• Weight loss medications can also help with weight loss, when combined with diet and exercise.
-Ask your healthcare provider about GLP-1s like Wegovy (semaglutide), Saxenda (liraglutide), or Zepbound (tirzepatide), depending on the indication.
-There are also prescription weight loss pills like Qsymia (phentermine/topiramate) and Contrave (bupropion/naltrexone)
+• Weight loss medications can also help with weight loss when combined with diet and exercise.
+Ask your healthcare provider whether injectable medications like Wegovy (semaglutide) or Zepbound (tirzepatide) may be right for you.

 Wegovy Important Safety Information: Read more about serious warnings and safety info.